 Many corporations that employ gig workers treat their workers as independent contractors to avoid paying them benefits and other employment protections.
 Fortunately, this practice is coming to an end.

-California passed a bill (AB5) that will result in the further reclassification of gig workers as employees.
-This means that reclassified gig workers will receive benefits such as:
+California passed a bill (AB 5) that reclassifies more gig workers as employees.
+Reclassified gig workers will receive benefits such as:

 - A guaranteed minimum wage

 - Any other benefits that employees are guaranteed under California law